VitorCezila/programming-logic/README.md

 # programming-logic

-Project made for daily study of programming logic.
-Using python language.
+Project made for daily study of programming logic, using python language.

 All exercises contain the statement and answers.